All Episodes

 We are not going to get body counts on ISIS because the regime is not going to lock itself into statistics that could perhaps be shown to be untrue.

-B-roll footage of them flying and dropping bombs on targets that we don't know if they're actually real or just B-roll footage.
+We're going to rely on image, as I said earlier, the jets and the bombers taking off, B-roll footage of them flying and dropping bombs on targets that we don't know if they're actually real or just B-roll footage.

-And then we're going to see black and white before and after shots of the targets we hit and the result of the hit before and after.
+And then we're going to see black and white before and aftershots of the targets we hit and the result of the hit before and after.

 And that's it.

-And we're going to have uh a well-orchestrated, essentially a PR campaign to show how successful the operation has been, and it'll be backed up in buttress by appearances on TV of regime figures like John Kerry describing the overwhelming success that the operation is incurring.
+And it'll be backed up and buttressed by appearances on TV of regime figures like John Kerry describing the overwhelming success that the operation is incurring.

-Meanwhile, something else, you can look all day and all night, and you will not see, I'm going to make a prediction to you.
+Meanwhile, something else, you can look all day and all night, and you will not see.

 A child nursery school accidentally blown up by an American bomb.